dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

   <h1 id="2-sql" style="font-weight: bold;">2.
 ANALYSIS WITH SQL</h1>
 </div>

-SQL was the primary tool for extracting, transforming, and performing the initial layers of analysis on Bibitor's vast datasets.
-Its power allowed us to systematically address business questions at a granular level.
+SQL was the primary tool used to extract, transform, and conduct the initial layers of analysis on Bibitor’s extensive datasets.
+Its robust querying capabilities enabled a systematic and granular approach to addressing critical business questions.

-All SQL queries used for this analysis are available in the following GitHub repository:
+All SQL scripts used in this analysis are available in the following GitHub repository:
 <div style="border: 1px solid #ccc; padding: 15px; margin: 20px 0; border-radius: 5px; text-align: center; transition: box-shadow 0.3s ease-in-out, border-color 0.3s ease-in-out;">
   <strong><a href="https://github.com/dtbkhanh/Data-Analytics-and-Reports/tree/021a7ac923e6cd4f8919e8d023981034e881d0a0/SQL%20Queries/01.%20Bibitor%20LLC%20Inventory%20Analysis" target="_blank" style="text-decoration: none;">➡️ View SQL Queries ⬅️</a></strong>
 </div>